 Incentives will help reduce the cost and in many cases offset the cost of the roof replacement.
 Thus making the two home improvement projects in one a fairly easy decision.

-As you can see, there are many factors that'll impact the cost of a new solar energy roof.
+As you can see, there are many factors that will impact the cost of a new solar energy roof.
 It would be nearly impossible for us to provide you with an exact cost without knowing all of the factors.
-So to be fair, we will provide you with the average cost of a Timberline Solar roof installed on a fairy simple roof of a 2000 to 2500 square foot house.
+So to be fair, we will provide you with the average cost of a Timberline Solar roof installed on a fairly simple roof of a 2000 to 2500 square foot house.
 Fair?

-Also very important, a house that needs a solar system to produce 7 KW of electricity.
-Just like the square footage of the house we've selected is average, most houses will range between needing 5 KW and 9 KW of electricity usage .
+Also very important, is a house that needs a solar system to produce 7 KW of electricity.
+Just like the square footage of the house we've selected is average, most houses will range between needing 5 KW and 9 KW of electricity usage.
 So a 7 KW solar system is average.

 You can expect the average cost of a solar roof system to be between$35,000 and $40,000.
 That’s before deducting any incentives previously mentioned.
 By applying the 26% federal tax incentive alone, it'd reduce the average cost to between $25,900 and $29,600.

-If you are you concerned about the rising cost of electricity.
+If you're concerned about the rising cost of electricity.
 This may be a great investment for you.
 There's no doubt in our minds that the cost of electricity will continue to rise.
 Producing your own clean energy and decreasing your reliance on the utility company may be worth looking into.

-Here's a list of what we believe may be the top 5 benefits of choosing the new GAF Timberline Solar roofing system for your home.
+We believe the top 5 benefits of choosing the new GAF Timberline Solar Shingles for your upcoming roof replacement are:

 Substantially reduce your monthly energy bill.

-Offset the cost of your roof replacement with the electrical savings.
+Offset the cost of your roof replacement with electrical savings.

 Now that you have an idea of what the cost will be to turn your roof into an energy-producing asset.
 You’re probably ready to hire a contractor to start the process.
 But remember the numbers we provided are only an average cost.
 The final price will be determined after your local GAF Master Elite Contractor performs the onsite inspection.

-Our family here at RoofCrafters Roofing has helped thousands of families over the past 3 decades.
-Not only by providing high-quality materials and 25 year workmanship warranties.
+Our family here at RoofCrafters has helped thousands of families over the past 3 decades.
+Not only by providing high-quality materials and 25-year workmanship warranties.
 But we’ve also helped by educating them about the roofing industry.
 And by guiding them to make the best decisions for protecting their families for many years to come.

 If you believe that we’ll be a great fit for your roofing or solar needs and would like us to come out to see if a solar roof is right for you submit your info below.
 We look forward to discussing your solar goals soon.